 Field parameters will be collected using a hand-held water quality multi-parameter meter.
 A YSI-556 (or similar) will be used to collect temperature, pH, conductivity, dissolved oxygen, and oxidation-reduction potential.
-Field parameters will be collected at shallow monitoring locations provided there is greater than 0.5 feet of saturated thickness within the casing.
+Field parameters will be collected at shallow monitoring locations provided there is greater than 0.5 feet of saturated thickness within the well.
 If insufficient saturated thickness is present, no field parameters will be collected.
-For deep wells, a bailer will be used to collect a sample for field parameter analysis if no pump is installed; however, if sample collection with a bailer is deemed impracticable due to well design or configuration, no field parameters will be collected at WB wells unless samples are being collected for analytical purposes.
-Additionally, to prevent damage to sensitive probes from high oxidant concentrations, no field parameters are collected at wells containing cylinders.
+For deep wells, a bailer will be used to collect a sample for field parameter analysis if no pump is installed; however, if sample collection with a bailer is deemed impracticable due to well design or configuration, no field parameters will be collected.
+Field parameters will not be collected at WB wells unless this data is deemed necessary for treatability study effectiveness.